Dark Souls II

 So, in the interest of meeting a deadline, we decided to do a cold run of Dark Souls II together.
 But even to the over initiated, danger lurks as an ever present possibility.

 We poke our way through the game, cautiously checking for traps, constantly fearing invaders.
 The two of us climb a flight of stairs and pause to take in our surroundings.
 I hang back as he tests the waters.
 For a moment, he is silhouetted against a heavy fog that obscures a lush forest.
 And then he is gone.
-Neither of us knows how deep these woods go, but we don’t want to expose my character’s gentile but essential mage flesh to the unknown; I’m hosting and it can be a bit of a pain to connect to a specific player.
+Neither of us know how deep these woods go, but we don’t want to expose my character’s gentile but essential mage flesh to the unknown; I’m hosting and it can be a bit of a pain to connect to a specific player.

 “I can’t see shit,” he says.
 “This is so fucking cool.”
 And he begins to head back my way.
 I see his silhouette again.
 And then I see another, but is my friend aware of his stalker?

 “Holy shit!” he cries, his character rolling forward and away from the unacquainted body.
 He turns to destroy it.